How To Choose Vitamins That Are Safe

 So maybe you decide to take supplements, just to ensure you’re getting enough of everything you need.

 During your weekly grocery shop, you venture into the “vitamins” aisle, take one look at the groaning shelves stocked to bursting with a million options, and back right out again, determined to eat more kale.

 So let’s talk about how to buy supplements.

 In this blog, we’re not going to discuss which nutrients you need (but you’re getting enough magnesium, right?).
-For now, we’re more concerned with how you choose supplements that are safe and effective.
+For now, we’re more concerned with how you choose supplements for menopause symptoms that are safe and effective.

 Why is supplement safety a problem?

 In the US, supplements are a multi-billion dollar industry.
 But because the government considers supplements to be more like food than like medicine, the regulation of supplements is far less rigorous than on drugs.